About the Fresh Produce & Floral Council

 The FPFC is governed by a volunteer Board of Directors and Executive Committee made up of professionals from all sectors of the produce and floral industries.
 In addition, committees handle specific tasks related to the Council’s events and industry relations.

-The Council’s business is managed by a staff located in Anaheim, California.
+The Council’s business is managed by a staff in Southern California.

 Kori Martin started her produce career at Oppy in Los Angeles as a sales and marketing intern immediately after graduating from Azusa Pacific University with a business degree in Marketing and a Spanish language minor.
 She then moved to Seattle as a business development representative for the Pacific Northwest territory before returning back to Los Angeles to take on California, Arizona, Utah, and Colorado.